Did you know?

 The aim of the Mathematics department is to provide girls with stimulating and interesting teaching so they can develop mathematical knowledge and skills, and to encourage their enjoyment of the subject as an exciting discipline.

-In particular, we strive to equip them with a good grounding in the basics, a confidence to explore mathematics no matter what their ability, the necessary skills to achieve academic excellence and an appreciation of the value of Mathematics.
+In particular, we strive to equip them with a good grounding in the basics, the confidence to explore mathematics no matter what their ability, the necessary skills to achieve academic excellence and an appreciation of the value of Mathematics.

 Key Stage 3: